franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

-As a little gimmick, you can change the opacity of the windows in mSpace Control by adding the following to your `init.lua`:
+You can change the opacity of the windows in mSpace Control by adding the following to your `init.lua`:

 ``` lua
   -- mSpace Control: opacity of windows